ECX is a chemotherapy treatment used to treat cancer of the gullet (oesophageal cancer) and stomach cancer.

 Changes in the way the liver works

-Treatment may affect how your liver works.
+ECX may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.

-Less common side effects of ECX
+Less common side effects of ECXBack to top

 Changes in the way the heart works